dartmouth-cs98/dartmouth-cs98.github.io/slides/01_pitches/index_slides.md

 * is coming along?

 ???
-* anybody choose a thing to hack on?
+* anybody choose a thing to hack on?   what?
-* anybody want to share?

 ---
-name: Story
+name: Stories

 <iframe src="https://giphy.com/embed/IoQETeY2ue5bi" width="308" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+* What are we but a collection of stories that we tell?

-* What is the problem?
+* oorrr What is the problem?
   * Story hook / why it matters?

+???
+* but why is story important?
+* what are we but a collection of stories that we tell?  real deep.
+* if you ever want story time in class just ask me something
+* and then:
 * What are you doing / your solution?
 * How are you special?
-* Next step?

-???
 ---
 name: Ok but like, why?